A problem in non-linear Diophantine approximation: Abstract

 \section{Abstract}

 In this paper we obtain the Lebesgue and Hausdorff measure results for the set of vectors satisfying infinitely many fully non-linear Diophantine inequalities.
-The set is also associated with a class of linear inhomogeneous partial differential equations whose solubility is related to a certain Diophantine condition.
+The set is associated with a class of linear inhomogeneous partial differential equations whose solubility depends on a certain Diophantine condition.
 The failure of the Diophantine condition guarantees the existence of a smooth solution.